Keirda Bahruth: We Live in Public

 In 2008, Bahruth produced the Ondi Timoner film We Live In Public which premiered at the Sundance Film Festival.
 The film considers some of the darker effects of modern media and technology on our personal identity through an examination of "the greatest internet pioneer you've never heard of", Josh Harris.
 The dot-com millionaire had an affinity for expensive fascist-themed social experiments that eventually led to his mental breakdown.
 We Live In Public won the Grand Jury Prize award in the U.S. documentary category at the Sundance Film Festival.

 Bob and The Monster

-Bob and The Monster follows outspoken indie-rock hero Bob Forrest, through his life-threatening struggle with addiction, to his transformation into one of the most influential and controversial drug counselors in the US today.
-Bob and the Monster crafts contemporary footage, animation and compelling interviews with archival performances and personal videos from Bob's past to reveal the complex layers of this troubled, but hopeful soul.
+The film follows outspoken indie-rock hero Bob Forrest through his life-threatening struggle with addiction to his transformation into one of the most influential and controversial drug counselors in the US today.
+Bob and the Monster crafts contemporary footage, animation and interviews with archival performances and personal videos from Bob's past to reflect the complex layers of this troubled, but hopeful soul.

 The film made its World Premiere at the 2011 SXSW festival and continues to play the festival circuit with screenings at Nashville Film Festival, CIMMFest (WINNER Best Documentary), HotDocs, Gold Coast International Film Festival (WINNER Audience Award Best Documentary, WINNER Best Trailer), Sheffield Doc/Fest, AFI/Discovery Channel Silverdocs, Sound Unseen, Bergen International Film Festival, Starz!
 Denver Film Festival and IDFA.